Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 15. What Role Should Student Voice Have In Instructional Decisions?

-Simple answer: Students provide an important perspective that could uncover the barriers to engagement we often overlook as educators.
+Example Answer: Students provide an important perspective that could uncover the barriers to engagement we often overlook as educators.

 Weekly focus group meetings, speedy polls, and exit tickets can guide needs assessment and planning activities.
 Modern approaches such as Youth Participatory Action Research truly help students to improve their learning experiences.